amoilanen/WordTree/README.md

 17. Human languages and the common meta-grammar/meta-language we built are still too low level.
 Like zeros and ones for computers. i.e. we do not formalize how to command a language, how to write a poem in it, etc. which may still be too low level.

 18. Constructive proof that a meta-grammar/meta-language for the selected languages exists: the number of primitive grammatical constructs is finite and by defining how to combine them for any language and providing a means to accomodate the next grammatical construct from some language we can build the full meta-grammar/meta-language.
 Discuss how the next grammatical constructions can be accomodated.

+19. Languages tend to use same grammatical constructions for things as for persons when they are performing some actions